-Purple crocus in the sunshine for today’s Flower of the Day 🙂
+Honeysuckle in the garden for today’s Flower of the Day 🙂

 These tiny red flowers grow on (and along!) anything they can find to climb up – in this case an old raspberry plant.

 The little green leaves belong to the red flowers, and the big coloured textured leaves belong to the raspberry plant 🙂

 Underneath the multiple layers of disintegrating tarmac on this city back-street, it’s possible to see the original road surface of granite setts still sitting perfectly in place.

 I’m old enough to remember when driving over city streets like this one meant car tires rumbling loudly over the regular pattern of smooth-worn stones making a very distinctive sound, so it’s nice to see that underneath the modern road surface they still exist after all these years!

 This particular pot-hole is actually quite deep so hopefully will be repaired soon, but is surprisingly circular in shape so I captured it with my phone camera while I still could 🙂